MEDICAL FRENCH COURSE ONLINE

 two surgeons during an operation

-If you have not yet reached B1 level, please refer to the menu entitled “General French classes” and consider taking general French lessons to reach B1 level before starting the medical French course.
-Please click on the following link to get further information about general French classes.
+If you have not yet reached B1 level, you can refer to the menu entitled “General French courses” and consider taking general French classes to reach B1 level before starting the medical French course.

-How can your teacher help you develop your ability to communicate in the medical area?
+How can your private teacher help you develop your ability to communicate in the medical area?

 Each medical French class online is designed to help you develop the four skills : listening, speaking, reading and writing with a special focus on oral skills, which are the skills you most need when practising medicine.
 During your lessons, your teacher will enable you to improve your oral skills by role-playing common interactions between a doctor and his/her patient and simulating a wide range of other interactions.
 In order to improve your reading and comprehension skills, you will also study leaflets for medicinal products, medical papers, medical research articles in French, documents on the national health service’s website, and other relevant documents suited to your specific needs and medical speciality.